- Graduate Student Life Office

 Wheaton College provides a mandatory health insurance product for all F1 visa holding students.

-The Academic and Disability Services Office exists to enrich and support student learning, promote equal access and cultivate an attitude of welcome and inclusiveness for students with disabilities.
-The ADS Office provides accommodations for students with documented learning, physical, and mental health conditions and is a campuswide resource for students wishing to develop their academic skill sets.
-Through academic counseling and workshops, students are offered the opportunity to improve existing skills, develop new strategies, and access resources that will help enhance their learning experience.
+The Learning and Accessibility Services Office exists to enrich and support learning for all students, promote equal access and cultivate an attitude of inclusiveness for students with learning differences or a physical or mental health condition.
+The LAS Office provides assistance for students needing accommodations for students with learning differences, physical, and/or mental health conditions and is a campus-wide resource for students wishing to develop their academic skill set.
+Through academic counseling and workshops, students are offered the opportunity to build on strengths, improve existing skills, develop new strategies, and access resources that will help enhance their learning experience.
 Individual meetings are available by appointment.

-For students with learning, physical and/or mental health conditions, that meet the criteria of disability as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
-A student must notify the College of his/her disability, either at the time of admission or before the accommodation is required.
+For students with learning differences, physical and/or mental health conditions, that meet the criteria of disability as defined by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, Wheaton College takes an individual, holistic approach to providing accommodation.
+A student must notify the College of his/her learning difference, physical and/or mental health condition, either at the time of admission or before the accommodation is required.
 Students requesting accommodations may be required to provide documentation from a physician, psychologist, psychiatrist or licensed learning specialist, that includes the student's diagnosis, how the student is impacted by the condition and the accommodations and services that will be requested from Wheaton College.
-The Director of Academic and Disability Services is available to assist students with any concerns/questions they may have with regard to their individual circumstances.
-Contact the Academic and Disability Services Office for further information (630.752.5674).
+The Accessibility Specialist is available to assist students with any concerns/questions they may have with regard to their individual circumstances.
+Contact the Learning and Accessibility Services office for further information, 630.752.5674.

 The Wheaton College Counseling Center functions within a broad model that includes preventive and supportive interventions.
 For full-time, registered, degree seeking graduate students, we provide short-term individual, group, pre-marital, and couple therapy.
 We also provide off-campus psychotherapy, medical, psychiatric, and psychological testing referrals for various needs.
 Additionally, we provide outreach and consultation services to the greater campus community.